History

 Back to basics with Delta's longest-lived uniform—a professional, tailored suit of tropical wool in navy blue.
 Designed by Van Lupu for Omniform, this uniform was a classic when it was introduced in 1983.
 The uniform won the 1984 Image of the Year Award from the Career Apparel Institute.
 First Delta uniform with maternity wear—a loose navy jumper.

 A 1991 update added new and redesigned items.
 The coatdress became an easy-to-wear favorite.
-New Delta crest embroidered on white shirts and blouses, new detachable navy collar and serving aprons.
+New Delta crest was embroidered on white shirts and blouses, new detachable navy collar and serving aprons.
 Scarves and ties are printed with stripes or geometric shapes, some with touches of green.
 Flight attendants sported pre-shaped, cranberry red scarf, or "pocket puff," in jacket pocket.
 See this 1991 article.

 In 1996, special scarves and ties promoted Delta as The Official Airline of the 1996 Centennial Olympic Games in Atlanta.